(c) NetKnights GmbH 2025, https://netknights.it

 if len(tokens) == 1:

-token_obj = tokens[0]
+token = tokens[0]

-for tokeninfo_pol in tokeninfos_pol:
+for tokeninfo_pol in tokeninfo_policy:

 try: